Continuing Professional Education (CPE) Requirements

-The Annual CPE Audit notifications are sent in January for the prior year’s reporting cycle.
 If selected for an audit, individuals must provide evidence of previously reported CPE activities that meet the criteria described in the CPE Policy.
-If you are chosen for an audit you will be given a 6 month grace period to report CPE.
-Individuals selected for a CPE Audit will be notified via email.
-The deadline and requirements for returning supporting documentation will be included in the email.
+If you are chosen for an audit, you will be given a six-month grace period to successfully complete the audit.
+Individuals selected for a CPE audit will be notified at the time of reporting CPE.

 *CPE reporting fees vary globally based upon membership status.
 Individuals from IIA Affiliates should contact their local representatives for their CPE reporting process.